 When identifying a bull flag pattern, look for a strong upward movement called the flagpole, followed by a period of consolidation forming the flag.

 Pay close attention to volume; it should spike during the flagpole formation and decrease during the flag consolidation.
+The other main thing is if there is no volume on the breakout, you do need to see increased trading activity soon after the break.
+If not, the pattern may likely fail.

 These characteristics play a key role in confirming a bull flag and predicting a potential breakout.